 Instructions

-- Heat a separate pot or large pan to medium heat.
+- Heat a large pot or large pan to medium heat.
 Add 3 tablespoons peanut or vegetable oil along with 3 tablespoons flour.
 Stir to form a paste.
 This is your roux.

-- Stir the roux continuously for 10-12 minutes, until it darkens to a light brown color.
+- Stir the roux continuously for 10-12 minutes, until it darkens to a light brown color the color of peanut butter.
 Do not stop stirring or the roux can burn.

 - Add the peppers, onion and celery.
 Stir and cook it down for 5 minutes to soften.